neoncoin-project/neon/doc/build-unix.md

 Note:
 Enabling wallet support requires either compiling against a Berkeley DB newer than 4.8 (package `db`) using `--with-incompatible-bdb`, or building and depending on a local version of Berkeley DB 4.8.
-As mentioned above, when maintaining portability of the wallet between the standard Peercoin Core distributions and independently built node software is desired, Berkeley DB 4.8 must be used.
+As mentioned above, when maintaining portability of the wallet between the standard Neon Core distributions and independently built node software is desired, Berkeley DB 4.8 must be used.